 The agency recognizes the unique needs of each person for whom it cares and maintains the highest standards of teaching for children, adults, and families, as well as training for its staff.
 DDI prides itself on using research-based methods across all agency programs.

-The Developmental Disabilities Institute Chief Program & Quality Officer (CPQO) for the Office for People with Developmental Disabilities (OPWDD) Services is a newly created position responsible for ensuring excellence in the day, vocational and residential services provided to children and adults in programs for individuals with intellectual and developmental disabilities.
-The CPQO provides leadership to an interdisciplinary team delivering effective treatment services to students and adults that optimize their skills and opportunities to grow and flourish as adults.
+The Developmental Disabilities Institute Chief Program Officer for the Office for People with Developmental Disabilities (OPWDD) Services is a newly created position responsible for ensuring excellence in the day, vocational and residential services provided to children and adults in programs for individuals with intellectual and developmental disabilities.
+The CPO provides leadership to an interdisciplinary team delivering effective treatment services to students and adults that optimize their skills and opportunities to grow and flourish as adults.
 They are responsible for creating a culture of continuous quality improvement in all I/DD programs and services.

 Duties & Responsibilities